About Torben Thim

 Torben Thim as an author has roses as its central focus, with publications about the history of roses, gardens and archeticture, biographies, anthologies, essays and poems.

-Among his 12 published books, in 2018 he wrote the book The History of the Rose in Denmark, a book written in english about the history of the rose in Denmark.
+Among his 12 published books, in 2018 he wrote the book The History of the Rose in Denmark, a book written in english.
 It can be bought here.

 info@TorbenThim.dk